FIVE JEWELS OF WISDOM

 and the natural world, but he usually said little or nothing.
 One day, while he

-was staying in a forest retreat in Kosambi, a group of his disciples were
+was staying at a forest retreat in Kosambi, a group of his disciples questioned

-questioning him about the existence of God and the nature of the cosmos.
+him about the existence of God and the nature of the cosmos.
+Finally, Buddha

 They replied that the leaves in the forest were abundantly more than the